Memory cell (computing): Flip-flop

 The flip-flop has many different implementations, its storage element is usually a latch consisting of a NAND gate loop or a NOR gate loop with additional gates used to implement clocking.
 Its value is always available for reading as an output.
 The value remains stored until it is changed through the set or reset process.
-Flip-flops are typically implemented using MOSFETs.
+Flip-flops are typically implemented using MOSFETs; they have also been implemented using bipolar transistors.